Part 1 of the Style Guide Series

 When meeting someone for the first time, your appearance truly counts.
 It speaks volumes about who you are, more than you may be able to express in a short interview.
-It tells your potential clients that you value yourself and your reputation, therefore you value your business.
-Knowing that you as a planner value your business will make the client feel like you will be more reliable and that they can trust you to do what they need.
-Of course, all of this is reinforced by a great presentation and portfolio.
+It tells your potential clients that you value yourself and your reputation.
+Therefore you appreciate your business.
+Knowing that you as a planner value your company will make the client feel like you will be more reliable and that they can trust you to do what they need.
+Of course, all of this is reinforced by an excellent presentation and portfolio.

 So how do you dress the part?

 First thing’s first.
 Learn the work culture – If it’s casual, go business casual.
 If it’s business casual, go business professional, or play it safe and go business pro to show them you take things seriously.

 Don’t forget to pay attention to the details – Make sure your clothes are pressed, your belt and shoes are polished, your watch/ jewelry is correctly placed.
 Also, keep up with seasonal trends, especially if you are a wedding planner or in events for fashion, etc.

 Ladies, make sure your hair is done.
-Sometimes we can get away with a messy ponytail while running errands for clients, but this first meeting is definitely not the time.
+Sometimes we can get away with a messy ponytail while running errands for clients, but this first meeting is probably not the time.
 That can sometimes be challenging with my natural hair, but I’ve found some really great idea on the internet for quick and easy styles.

 Wear makeup – If you don’t wear it, usually YouTube some tutorials.
 My suggestion is that if you are like me and don’t like wearing makeup daily, use a daily face wash and an exfoliate 2-3 times a week.
 Learn your skin type so that this will be effective.
 This will help your face stay clean, bright, and bright by exfoliating and moisturizing.
 Most of the time, I can skip makeup.
 Keep staple products like mascara, blush/bronzer, eyeliner, and lipstick/stain on hand (Stain can be a better option because it lasts longer, but don’t buy one with high shine).